At Home in the World

 The book explores works by a wide range of writers, including canonical figures such as Jane Austen, Charlotte Brontë, George Eliot, Harriet Jacobs, Edith Wharton, Virginia Woolf, Willa Cather, Gertrude Stein, and Toni Morrison; neglected or marginalized writers like Mary Antin, Tess Slesinger, and Martha Gellhorn; and recent and contemporary figures, including Nadine Gordimer, Anita Desai, Edwidge Danticat, and Jhumpa Lahiri.
 DiBattista and Nord show how these writers dramatize tensions between home and the wider world through recurrent themes of sailing forth, escape, exploration, dissent, and emigration.
 Throughout, the book uncovers the undervalued public concerns of women writers who ventured into ever-wider geographical, cultural, and political territories, forging new definitions of what it means to create a home in the world.

-Maria DiBattista is the Charles Barnwell Straut Class of 1923 Professor of English at Princeton University.
+The result is an enlightening reinterpretation of women's writing from the early nineteenth century to the present day.Maria DiBattista is the Charles Barnwell Straut Class of 1923 Professor of English at Princeton University.
 Her books include Novel Characters and Imagining Virginia Woolf (Princeton).
 Deborah Epstein Nord is the Woodrow Wilson Professor of Literature at Princeton.
 Her books include Gypsies and the British Imagination, 1807–1930 and Walking the Victorian Streets.